Gabaldonlab/Q-PHAST/wiki/output.md

 - `median_MIC50` is the median MIC50 across replicates.

+- `mode_MIC50` is the mode MIC50 across replicates.

 - `range_MIC50`is the range of observed MIC50 across replicates.

 - `replicates_MIC50` is the number of replicates used for MIC calculations.

 - `median_rAUC` is the median rAUC across replicates.

+- `mode_rAUC` is the mode rAUC across replicates.

 - `range_rAUC`is the range of observed rAUC across replicates.